 The Teach-A-Thon uses a walk-a-thon strategy with an innovative twist.
 Instead of walking, running, or climbing stairs, volunteers train for a "teaching day."
-As part of the training process, participants learn the "Three Rs" that contribute to teaching quality:
+As part of the training process, participants learn about why students need more support in STEAM fields.

 It's a networking opportunity.

 Training is simple, fun, and a great way to network with other professionals.
-Business professionals either work on their own or are teamed up with a colleague and become Teacher Champions.
+Business professionals either work on their own or are teamed up with a colleague.
 They gain an understanding of what the community can do to improve teaching quality while learning how to create a stimulating lesson plan.
-Equipped with this insight, Teacher Champions spread the message to colleagues and friends while seeking support for their teaching day.
+Equipped with this insight, you will spread the message to colleagues and friends while seeking support for your teaching day.

-The campaign culminates in a countywide teaching effort, when all Teacher Champions spend one-to-two hours teaching in their assigned classroom.
-A victory party soon follows where Teacher Champions and their teacher partners celebrate and share stories of success about the experience.
+The campaign includes a three-month window during which business professionals spend one-to-two hours teaching virtually in their assigned classroom.
+A victory party soon follows where our participants and their teacher partners celebrate and share stories of success about the experience.

 Past Teach-A-Thons raised more than $500,000 from the efforts of 2,622 Business Professionals and their teacher partners in public school classrooms across Miami-Dade.

-Utility executives taught science classes, bankers taught geography, and journalists challenged themselves teaching math classes.
+Utility executives taught science classes, bankers taught engineering, and journalists challenged themselves by teaching financial literacy.
 Students from kindergarten through 12th grade learned from the entire community.
-More importantly, our Teacher Champions learned the importance of supporting teachers to improve teaching quality.
+More importantly, our participants learned the importance of supporting public education.
 And, they were quick to spread the word.
 Whether sponsors pledged $1 or $100, each was touched by the message that teaching is one of the most important professions in our community.